Veteran Debt: Your Options To Get Help

 Expert Verified

-Just like civilian consumers, active military members and veterans can have mounting credit card debt, mortgages, and VA overcompensation debts, making VA debt management strategies crucial.
-Find out what options are available to you to pay off your debts.
+Just like civilian consumers, active military members and veterans can face mounting credit card debt, mortgages, and VA overcompensation debts, making VA debt management strategies crucial.

 What Is Veteran (or VA) Debt?

-Veteran debt is any debt that veterans owe to financial institutions, banks, or lenders.
+Veteran debt includes any debt owed by veterans to financial institutions, banks, or lenders.
 It can be credit card debt, medical debt, auto loans, personal loans, mortgages, or student loans.

 6 Veteran Debt Relief Options